What is Baptism?

 Why is this connection of such significance?

-Spirit-baptism is an action of the ascended Christ by which He cleanses us from sin and brings us into union with Christ.
+Spirit baptism is an action of the ascended Christ (Acts 2:33) by which He pours out the Holy Spirit on His people thereby cleansing them from sin and bringing them into union with Himself.
 McCune writes: “The baptism of the Holy Spirit is the non-experiential, judicial placing of one into union with Christ and thus into the body of Christ.
 It is positional in nature, not efficient or subjective/experiential.”
 Systematic Theology, 3.90.

 Water-baptism is a public display of this reality using water as a symbol for the Holy Spirit.